 Diarrhea is caused by a number of factors which are categorized as follows:

-Dietary: • Changing a diet, especially suddenly • Dietary intolerance or food sensitivity
+Dietary: • Changing a diet, especially suddenly • Dietary indiscretion or food sensitivity

 Parasitic: • Roundworms • Hookworms • Tapeworms